Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

-It’s not enough to light a fire; you should also be able to keep it going.
-An excellent choice of firelay will help your fire stay lit throughout the night with little to no maintenance, so it’s important to pick the right one.
+It’s not enough to light a fire—you should also be able to keep it going.
+An excellent firelay will help your fire stay lit throughout the night with little to no maintenance, so it’s important to pick the right one.

-Here are some examples of firelays that you can construct:
+Here are some examples of firelays you can construct:

-- Log cabin or upside down fire – a self-feeding firelay that burns from top to bottom.
+- Log cabin or upside down fire – This is a self-feeding firelay that burns from top to bottom.
 Up top, you have your tinder and kindling.
-The pieces of fuel get thicker as you go down the firelay, allowing the fire to constantly produce a big hot flame with minimal tending.
+The pieces of fuel get thicker as you go down the firelay, allowing the fire to produce a big, hot, and consistent flame with minimal tending.

-- Star fire – this one is very simple.
+- Star fire – This one is really simple.
 Start by building a small pile of tinder and kindling, and around it, place large pieces of firewood.
 The idea is to gradually push the larger pieces of fuel into the fire to keep it going.

-Wanna know the nitty-gritty details on how to make these firelays and more?
+Wanna know the nitty-gritty details of making these firelays?
 Check out these tutorials.
-If you want to learn more about firemaking, here’s the full roster of useful guides and resources:
+If you want to learn more about firemaking in general, here’s the full roster of useful guides and resources:

-Hydration is key for survival, so you must know how to find and purify water in the wild.
+Hydration is key for survival, so knowing how to find and purify water in the wild should be bushcraft 101.